Audubon Day 2023

-Save the date!
-The LSU Libraries will host a viewing of the famed double elephant folio edition of John James Audubon’s Birds of America (London, 1827-1838).
-The viewing will be held in the McIlhenny Room of Hill Memorial Library on the LSU campus, on Saturday, November 16, from 10 a.m. till 2 p.m.
+Viewings of the famed double elephant folio edition of John James Audubon’s Birds of America (London, 1827-1838) will be hosted by the LSU Libraries on Saturday, April 29, 2023 in the McIlhenny Room of Hill Memorial Library on LSU's campus.

 Audubon Day is free and open to the public, but registration is required due to the event’s popularity.
 Each one-hour viewing of Birds of America is limited to 40 attendees.
 Registration signups are open for the dates/times below:

 What to expect

 During each viewing, the four volumes of Birds of America will be paged through simultaneously.
 Volumes 1-3 contain 100 plates each, Volume 4 contains 135 plates.
 Additional reference materials and other bird-related books from the library’s collections will also be on display during the viewing.
 It is not possible to see every plate in Birds of America during the viewing – but that’s a good reason to return next year!
 Visitors are welcome to take photographs without flash.

 In addition to the Birds of America viewings, an exhibit of the McIlhenny Natural History Book Collection will be on display, representatives from the LSU Museum of Natural Science will be on hand to answer questions and BREC Conservation representatives will be onsite.
 As other groups are confirmed, we will update the website.

 Free parking is readily accessible in the Indian Mounds lot, directly behind Hill Memorial Library and in the Peabody lot adjacent to the library.
 The library's street address is 95 Fieldhouse Dr. Baton Rouge, LA.